Everything You Need to Know About Maine Corporations:

 For example, Portland requires a $45 license for a few dozen specific business activities, from circus events to valet parking.
 Taxis and similar businesses are also licensed but pay increased fees.
 In Bangor, many activities are licensed and the fees tend to be higher—for instance, you’ll shell out $341 to license a bowling alley or a roller rink.
 Bar Harbor, on the other hand, licenses only a handful of activities, like selling liquor or operating vehicles for hire.

-What is a Maine Annual Report?
+What is a foreign Maine corporation?